phil-levis/dam-bigmem25/main.typ

 //added additional levels of "sub-NUMA clusters", which represent accessing a cache line on the same
 //compute chiplet is faster and cheaper than a cache line on a different chiplet.

-The bandwidth and energy efficiency of memory accesses increase with closer coupling.
+Tighter integration increases the bandwidth and energy efficiency of signaling to move data to and from memory.
 Caches exemplify this principle: L1, L2, and L3 caches all use the same SRAM technology, but L1 caches achieve superior performance through smaller memory bank sizes, finer-grained access, and closer physical proximity to CPU cores.

 DRAM bandwidth to a processor socket has been slowly improving: a modern DDR5-5600 DIMM is 358Gbps, and the DIMMs per socket grew from 8 to 12, for an aggregate bandwidth of 4.3Tbps.
 At the same time, however, the number of cores per socket has grown, exceeding or matching bandwidth improvements. @bandwidth shows the per-core bandwidth for Intel and AMD server processor packages since 2018: it has been stagnant.

-DRAM's performance //by performance, you mean bandwidth or latency? can this be more specific? limits and energy costs stem from being connected over copper traces on a printed circuit board (PCB).
-These traces have a minimum width and so there is limited interconnect density (e.g. DDR5 uses only 288 pins).
-High-bandwidth Memory (HBM) achieves higher bandwidth by repurposing DRAM dies //DR and improving the integration technology.
-By using an in-package silicon logic base die tucked underneath several DRAM chips, connected by through-silicon-vias, each HBM3E stack has 1024 pins.
-This stark difference in pin count directly translates to HBM's bandwidth advantage.

-@pitch shows how tighter physical integration allows denser pins and higher bandwidth.
+DRAM's bandwidth  //by performance, you mean bandwidth or latency? can this be more specific? limits and energy costs stem from being connected on a printed circuit board (PCB), which has limited number of copper traces and bump pins (e.g. 288 pins for DDR5).
+High-bandwidth Memory (HBM) repurposes DRAM dies //DR and moves them closer with improved integration technology.
+By using an in-package silicon logic base die tucked underneath several DRAM dies, connected by through-silicon-vias, each HBM3E stack has 1024 pins and shorter interconnect distance.
+This stark difference in pin count directly translates to HBM's bandwidth advantage. @pitch shows how tighter physical integration allows denser pins, higher bandwidth, and lower energy.
+Lower pin densities necessitate higher-speed signaling circuits, increasing energy consumption.

+These integration limits mean that cores will not see performance improvements from DRAM.
+Packages cannot accommodate additional DIMMs, and their pin counts are already at their practical limits.
+Higher signaling speeds across  copper traces has a high energy cost.

+//TODO: Replace with primary takeaway of section 3.
+Basically, we can't have more DIMMs because of the space and they can't get much faster.

+// to discuss at DAM meeting: how important latency is. whether we should add into Table I and add more details.

+// The energy implications are profound.
+Research consistently demonstrates that data movement to/from the compute chip consumes
+// approximately 70% of total memory system energy, while the DRAM cells themselves account for only
+// 10-15% [ref].
+(The tradeoff is that tighter integration is limited by module size).#footnote("E.g., one literally cannot fit terabytes of DRAM inside a chip package, which is why HBM capacity is limited.")
 //While current state-of-the-art copper hybrid bonding in 3D stacking has pitches as small as
 //2μm [ref], this remains >70 times larger than the 5nm node's 28nm.
-Lower pin densities necessitate higher-speed signaling circuits, increasing energy consumption.
-The energy implications are profound.
-Research consistently demonstrates that data movement to/from the compute chip consumes approximately 70% of total memory system energy, while the DRAM cells themselves account for only 10-15% [ref].
-The tradeoff is that tighter integration is limited by module size.#footnote("E.g., one literally cannot fit terabytes of DRAM inside a chip package, which is why HBM capacity is limited.")

 //this last sentence reads rather strange and it is not clear what it conveys.
 Does it mean we want tighter integration?
 But the next sentence also says we cannot fit everything on to one chip.
 So what gives?

 //Segregating memory from computing unnecessarily increases costs, energy consumption, and sacrifices performance on interconnects, which was once a negligible component but has become the dominant bottleneck in advanced technology nodes. [ this sentence seems out of place.]